CrazyFedde/docs/commands.md

 **You can replace the `!playlist` command with any of [playlist command aliases](#playlist).**

 <a name="playlist-remove"></a>
-### Playlist - Remove a song from an existing Playlist
+### Playlist - Remove a song from an existing playlist

-Removes the song with the given ID for the current playlist if it exists.
+Removes the song with the given ID for the current playlist if it's in queue.

 #### Usage

-    !playlist <name> removesong <id>
+    !playlist <name> removesong <ID>

 #### Aliases

-    !playlist <name> remove <id>
+    !playlist <name> remove <ID>

 **You can replace the `!playlist` command with any of [playlist command aliases](#playlist).**

 <a name="playlist-load"></a>
-### Playlist - Load Playlist into the Music queue
+### Playlist - Load a playlist into the queue

-Loads the playlist into the music queue, if the bot is not already playing music this command will also connect the bot to the same voice channel you are in, and start the music.
-If the playlist is empty you can [add some songs here](#playlist-add).
+Loads the playlist into the music queue.
+If the bot is not already playing music this command will also connect the bot to the same voice channel you are in and initialize music playback.
+If the playlist is empty you can [add some songs](#playlist-add).

 #### Usage